osxmidi/KlangFalter/README.md

 Install JUCE into ~/JUCE

-Place the unzipped KlangFalter folder into the ~/JUCE folder
+Place the unzipped KlangFalter master folder into the ~/JUCE folder

 Place the vst2.4 sdk's pluginterfaces folder into ~/JUCE/modules/juce_audio_plugin_client/VST/